It's common to focus on prominent muscle groups, but overlooking smaller muscles like the teres major can hinder your strength-building journey.

-- The teres major and teres minor play a critical role in rotating and lifting your arm.
+- The teres major and minor muscles, although smaller, play a crucial role in arm movement and shoulder stability, complementing the larger muscles.

 What Exercises Work The Teres Major?